 Public Notice Of The FEMA Intended Procurement of Reinsurance for NFIP

 Public Notice of FEMA's Intended Procurement of Reinsurance for the NFIP

-AGENCY: FEDERAL EMERGENCY MANAGEMENT AGENCY, U.S. DEPARTMENT OF HOMELAND SECURITY
+AGENCY: FEDERAL EMERGENCY MANAGEMENT AGENCY, U.S. DEPARTEMENT OF HOMELAND SECURITY

 ACTION: NOTICE ANNOUNCING INTENDED PROCURMENT OF REINSURANCE FOR THE NATIONAL FLOOD INSURANCE PROGRAM AS REQUIRED UNDER THE AGREEMENT ON GOVERNMENT PROCUREMENT (MAR.
 30, 2012).

-FOR FURTHER INFORMATION CONTACT: FEMA’s reinsurance broker, Guy Carpenter and Company, LLC, or GC Securities, a division of MMC Securities LLC, at FEMA.GC@guycarp.com; or a FEMA representative at FEMA-NFIP-REINSURANCE@fema.dhs.gov.
+FOR FURTHER INFORMATON CONTACT: FEMA’s Reinsurance Broker, Guy Carpenter and Company, at FEMA.GC@guycarp.com or a FEMA representative at FEMA-NFIP-REINSURANCE@fema.dhs.gov.